m-spangenberg/exercises_databases/README.md

 * Snapshotting -> Produces single-file point-in-time snapshtos of the dataset that gets dumped to disk.
 * Append Only File (AOF) -> Pushes all operations to a read-only file on disk in real-time.

-For persistance and durability the practice practice deployment strategy here is to place the AOF on separate storage.
+For persistance and durability the deployment strategy here is to place the AOF on separate storage.
 This means the Append-Only-File is accessed from block storage on another server, while the Redis service runs in RAM on its respective instances, and finally the snapshots get persisted on disk somewhere else allowing for more replication and fewer critical failure points.

 **Redis on Flash**